tmanzhe/tiltq/README.md

 3. **Gemini 1.5 Integration**
    - Fine-tuned on League of Legends terminology
-   - Trained on pro player behaviors
+   - "Trained" on pro player behaviors
    - Incorporates common League slang and memes
    - Contextual understanding of game states